 Una Escuela Mil Historias

 The dialogue circles were born during the pandemic so that ConTextos’ Teachers and Youth Networks could have a safe space to talk, express their feelings and dialogue.
 We worked via the Zoom platform with reading, painting and writing dynamics.
 In addition, we taught the teachers how to use digital tools so that they could apply them in their classrooms.
-The circles provide a safe space for listening to each other, provoking reflections and continue to this day both in virtual and in-person modalities.
+The circles provide a safe space for listening to each other, provoking reflections.

 Literacy for reconciliation